What is Dispersion in Statistics

 Quartile: Quartiles divide the list of numbers or data into quarters.

 Quartile Deviation: Quartile Deviation is the measure of the difference between the upper and lower quartile.
-This measure of deviation is also known as interquartile range.
+This measure of deviation is also known as the interquartile range.

 Interquartile Range: Q3 – Q1.